srithailaveni-20/srithailaveni-20/README.md

 > #### I’m a Data Science enthusiast with proficiency in Data Analysis, Machine Learning, Statistics, and programming languages like Python and SQL.
 Passionate about learning and growing in the field of Data Science.
 <br>

-*Check out My [Roadmap](https://harmonious-seer-e8e.notion.site/Data-Scientist-Roadmap-08afdb4e3bb24a769b6a097c294098d2) to become a Data Scientist!
+Check out My [Roadmap](https://harmonious-seer-e8e.notion.site/Data-Scientist-Roadmap-08afdb4e3bb24a769b6a097c294098d2) to become a Data Scientist!
 This detailed plan is my personal blueprint, guiding me through every step of the journey.
-It covers everything from mastering the basics to diving into complex data science techniques.<br><br> I'm following this roadmap to not only build a strong foundation but also to sharpen my skills in areas like `` Machine Learning ``, `` Data Visualization ``, `` Statistical Analysis ``, and more. ✨.*
+It covers everything from mastering the basics to diving into complex data science techniques.
+I'm following this roadmap to build a strong foundation and sharpen my skills in areas like `` Machine Learning ``, `` Data Visualization ``, `` Statistical Analysis ``, and more. ✨.

 </p>

 <br>